 Delightful story of Jiro Ono, an 85-year-old world-renowned sushi master with a tiny restaurant inauspiciously located in a Tokyo subway station, the first of its kind to be awarded three Michelin stars.
 This beautiful and thoughtful film portrays Ono’s lifelong pursuit of perfection while exploring the toll his obsessive dedication exacts on his relationships.
 A fascinating glimpse into Japanese culture.

 Each episode of this Emmy-nominated docuseries visits a different international location for an in-depth interview with one of the world’s most renowned chefs.
 Creator David Gelb also directed the critically acclaimed Jiro Dreams of Sushi (see above), and the two productions share a similar emotional and artistic sensibility hallmarked by compelling narratives and mesmerizingly beautiful cinematography.

 Fascinating and sometimes creepy look at the bizarre world of teen idols in Japan and their fanatical middle-aged devotees.
 Reveals how otaku (pop culture geeks) choose the escapist fantasy provided by these budding starlets, some as young as 10, over relationships with real women.

 At only 23 minutes, this award-winning documentary short provides a fascinating and poignant window into impoverished rural life in post-Soviet Georgia.
 The camera follows a traveling trader as he sells secondhand goods in exchange for potatoes.
-Beautiful cinematography that captures the breathtaking Georgian landscape.
-More of these short docus, please, Netflix!
+Beautiful cinematography that captures the stark Georgian landscape.

-Irreverent chef David Chang leads his buddies on a mouthwatering, cross-cultural hunt for the world’s most satisfying grub.
-Each episode of this highly original show tackles a topic like tacos, pizza, or dumplings, examining its cultural and culinary history and visiting different countries to compare how it is made.
+Smart-ass chef David Chang leads his buddies on a mouthwatering, cross-cultural hunt for the world’s most satisfying grub.
+Each episode of this highly original show tackles a topic like tacos, pizza, or dumplings, examining its cultural and culinary history and visiting different countries to compare how it’s made.

 Enormously entertaining peek into the lives of Mexico’s legendary wrestlers and at the colorful spectacle of lucha libre, a form of freestyle fighting performed by masked superheroes and villains.